 Now, instead of thinking in terms of people who talk a lot, I imagined a person who doesn’t talk much.
-The common consumer of speech, which is most of us, don’t talk that much and we certainly don’t have a microphone or a pod cast or a national news channel or a column in The New York Times or a job at a media outlet to amplify our speech when we do speak.
+The common consumer of speech, which is most of us, doesn’t have a microphone or a pod cast or a national news channel or a column in The New York Times or a job at a media outlet to amplify their speech when they do speak.
 Most of us, most of the time, just listen.
 We might have a blog.
 We may make comments on Facebook.
-But really the reach of the common person’s speech is limited.
+But really the reach of the common person’s speech is highly limited.
 Mostly we listen (and watch and read) to others with the power of greater reach.

 The freedom of speech, therefore, has a corollary right: the freedom to listen.
 There would be no need to legislate speech if there was no one to hear it or see it or read it.

-So when we think about free speech, we as listeners should think about whether or not we want the freedom to hear and see and read whatever is put out there, whether we want to be free to take it in, free to have access.
+So when we think about free speech, we as listeners should think about whether or not we want the freedom to hear and see and read whatever is out there, whether we want to be free to take it in, freedom of access.

 But here’s the flip side of freedom in general.
 There’s responsibilities that comes with it.
 You learn that shit as you go from being a toddler to being a grown up.
 If you are a grown up, then you know that freedoms come with responsibilities.
 If you don’t know that then you’re not a grown up.

 Take for instance what happened at the University of Florida recently when Richard Spencer came to speak on campus.
 I think it would have been a perfectly legitimate response to deny him access to the school.
 We all know what he’s going say.
 Youtube the motherfucker.
 We know his message.
 Refusing to let him speak his bullshit is a way of calling out his bullshit.
-However, allowing him to speak and then showing up to answer him directly was, I think, even more powerful an exercise of freedom of speech.
+However, allowing him to speak and then showing up to answer him directly was, I think, even more powerful an exercise of free speech.
 He was mocked and booed and asked humiliating, rhetorical questions.
-He was shunned off stage.
+He was publicly shunned.